mybackpacc-byte/qacademy-beta/README.md

 - `question_bank_options` table uses `bank_question_id` (not `question_id`) — always check actual D1 column names with `PRAGMA table_info(table_name)` before writing SQL
 - When rewriting files, the safest approach is to rewrite ALL five files at once to guarantee they are in sync
 - Cloudflare D1 does not support `pragma_table_info` in a JOIN or `WHERE m.type = 'table'` — use `PRAGMA table_info(table_name)` directly, one table at a time
+- Duplicate add-from-bank bug fixed — check for existing `bank_question_id` before inserting
+- `ends_at` past date edge case fixed in Publish pane
+- IMMEDIATE policy sets `results_published_at` on publish; AFTER_CLOSE sets it on close

 ---
-*Last updated: Question bank fully working.
-All five files in sync.
-Next session: Publish pane, then exam taking engine.*

-Changes to make:
-1. Update "Important Notes On Environment" — add:

-Claude Code Desktop now installed and connected to GitHub repo git pull before each Claude Code session if GitHub was edited directly

-2. Update Dashboards Built section:

-School Admin (/school) → add "including Class management" Publish pane → change from STUB to COMPLETE

-3. Update Database Tables — add:

-17. classes — class groups within a school
-18. class_students — student ↔ class link
-ALTER TABLE exams ADD COLUMN closed_at TEXT;

-4. Update What Comes Next:

-Publish pane → ✅ COMPLETE
-Access pane → still next
-Add Classes → ✅ COMPLETE (move out of next steps)

-5. Add to Important Decisions:

-System Admin stays in /sys only — no access to school content unless given a membership Two exam access modes: Structured (course/class based) and Open (password only) Questions and settings locked once exam is PUBLISHED System Admin can edit published questions in future (deferred — teachers contact support)

-6. Update Bugs Fixed & Lessons Learned — add:

-Duplicate add-from-bank bug fixed — check for existing bank_question_id before inserting ends_at past date edge case fixed in Publish pane IMMEDIATE policy sets results_published_at on publish; AFTER_CLOSE sets it on close

-1. Update Exam Builder section:

-Access pane → ✅ COMPLETE

-2. Add to Database Tables:

-19. exam_access — explicit per-exam access list (id, exam_id, user_id, added_by, created_at)

-3. Add to Important Decisions:

-Exams belong to a course for organisational purposes only — course is not an access gate Access is determined purely by the exam_access table Teachers build the access list per exam — by class, by course enrollment (shortcut), or individually A student does NOT need to be enrolled in the course to take an exam — teacher controls access explicitly "Add from course enrollment" in Access pane is a shortcut, not a requirement

-4. Update What Comes Next:

-Access pane → ✅ COMPLETE
-Exam taking engine → next

-5. Update last line:
-*Last updated: Access pane complete.
-Design clarified — access is explicit via exam_access table, not tied to course enrollment.
-Next: Exam taking engine.*

-7. Update last line:
-*Last updated: Publish pane complete.
-Classes built.
-Next: Access pane, then exam taking engine.*
+*Last updated: 2026-03-07.
+Schema fully verified and cleaned up.
+Wrangler installed — Claude Desktop now manages all DB changes.
+Access pane complete.
+Next: Exam Taking Engine (Phase 4).*